A teacher who was not vaccinated infected more than half of the students with Covid-19

 She reported that 90% of people in hospitals with Covid-19 in the county are currently unvaccinated – and many are in their 30s and 50s.

-the outbreak in school key was a warning to the county that the Delta variant would make outbreak prevention more difficult, Santora said.
+The elementary school outbreak was a warning to the county that the Delta variant would make outbreak prevention more difficult, Santora said.

 “We had some adults who were part of the outbreak – they were parents of the kids at school – who were vaccinated.
 This was another indication for us that Delta was different,” he said.